metayeti/YABS.js/README.md

 To build, simply call `node yabs.js` from the root and the build output will appear in the `build` folder.
 We don't need any additional parameters because YABS.js will default to `build.json` if it exists.

 This is all we need to do to build a simple web application.
-In the following sections, we will go deeper into the structure of the build instructions JSON.
+In the following sections, we will go deeper into the structure of the build instructions JSON file.

 ## Build instructions file